 Maybourne Beverly Hills Cited $4.4 Million for Worker Recall Law Violations

-The Maybourne Beverly Hills, a renowned luxury resort, faces a $4.4 million penalty from the California Labor Commissioner’s Office (LCO) for violating the state’s Worker Recall Law.
+December 13, 2024 | Sacramento, CA — MedLegalNews.com — California Worker Recall Law violations led to a $4.4 million penalty for the Maybourne Beverly Hills, a renowned luxury resort, announced December 13, 2024, by the California Labor Commissioner’s Office (LCO).
 This law requires hospitality employers to prioritize rehiring employees laid off during the COVID-19 pandemic.
 The Department of Industrial Relations (DIR) confirmed that the hotel failed to offer available positions to eligible displaced workers, significantly affecting long-serving staff members.

 Investigation Uncovers Widespread Violations

-An investigation launched in November 2022 revealed multiple infractions of the Worker Recall Law.
+An investigation launched in November 2022 revealed multiple infractions of the California Worker Recall Law.
 The Maybourne Beverly Hills rehired new employees instead of prioritizing longstanding staff members, some of whom had over a decade of service.
 The violations, uncovered after complaints surfaced, led to damages and interest totaling $4,425,419 for 12 employees.

 When the hotel reopened in 2021, it bypassed laid-off workers, filling positions with newly hired staff.
 This action directly violated California’s Worker Recall Statute (Labor Code Section 2810.8), which mandates that hospitality employers offer roles to former employees based on seniority before hiring externally or using staffing agencies.